guidance-guarantee-programme/pension_guidance/content/work_out_income.md

 What you do with it | Amount
 - | -
 25% tax free | £31,907 in one go
-You re-invest the remaining £95,721 into an flexi-access drawdown fund.
+You re-invest the remaining £95,721 into a flexi-access drawdown fund.
 The fund grows at 5% a year.  | You decide to take £6,500 a year.

 ###What you get from 70 onwards